rubenxi/ImgDownloaderBash/README.md

 # ImgDownloaderBash
 Set of Shell scripts designed to interact with each other to automate the process of downloading images from Boorus using [gallery-dl](https://github.com/mikf/gallery-dl) and organizing them into folders

+The goal of this scripts is to provide an automatic way to stay updated about the new uploads of your favorite artists or favorite characters.
+By running it every few days, you can get all the images uploaded in the time you were away, not needing to go site by site checking yourself.
 # Requirements
 - zenity
 - wget